rebelsky/sams-assorted-musings-reflections/putting-things-on-hold-2020-08-02.md

 11. Continue reporting on the the security, privacy, and FERPA violations I observe.  **Place on hold**.
 Let someone else do it.

-12. Oppose repeated incursions on faculty governance.  **Place on hold;
-consider giving up**> Let someone else do it.
-I'm happy to share my list if anyone asks [4], but I will no longer raise issues as they occur.
-I've also accepted that it's an increasingly complex
-issue: I believe we need to better support staff governance; doing so may mean giving up some faculty authority [5,6].
+12. Oppose repeated incursions on faculty governance.  **Place on hold; consider giving up**.
+Let someone else do it.
+I'm happy to generate and share my list if anyone asks [4], but I will no longer raise issues as they occur.
+I've also accepted that it's an increasingly complex issue: I believe we need to better support staff governance; doing so may mean giving up some faculty authority [5,6].

 13. [7] Challenge Council's critiques of my department.  **Place on hold**.
 I've asked folks to discuss them with my colleagues.